Los Angeles Pregnancy Discrimination Lawyer

 The Pregnancy Discrimination Act (PDA) protects discrimination against pregnant employees.
 The PDA further mandates that employers must treat women affected by pregnancy, childbirth or related medical conditions the same for all employment-related purposes as other persons not affected but similar in their ability or inability to work.
 This includes receipt of benefits under fringe benefit programs.

 The Pregnancy Discrimination Act is an amendment to Title VII of the Civil Rights Act of 1964.
 Discrimination on the basis of pregnancy, childbirth or related medical conditions constitutes unlawful sex discrimination under Title VII.
 Employers must treat pregnant women and new mothers in the same manner as other applicants or employees with similar abilities or limitations.

-Male employees may also state a claim under the Pregnancy Discrimination Act for limitations of the pregnancy-related benefits afforded their wives.
+Male employees may also state a claim under the Pregnancy Discrimination Act.
+They may do so for limitations of the pregnancy-related benefits afforded their wives.